MonitorQA/ExternalApiDocs/_posts/2020-12-18-post-schedules-monthly.md

 #### Type 0 (EndOfMonth) - End at End of Month in Cycle

 When `type` is `0`, the audit ends at the end of a specific month within the repeat cycle.
-The `cycleMonthEnd` property (1, 2, 3...) specifies which month within the cycle the audit should end.
+The `cycleMonthEnd` property must be greater than 0 and specifies which month within the cycle the audit should end (1, 2, 3...).

 **How it works:**
 - `cycleMonthEnd: 1` means the audit ends at the end of the same month it started